SudhirVi/RESTful_client-server/README.md

 Service Oriented Architecture created from scratch using the MVC design pattern.

-### The data is read from the Google Books API as database.
+The data is read from the Google Books API as database.

-This is just an example.

 I've created my API based on the following three parameters to show that you can create your own with any kind of parameter you prefer.